dominicrodger/dominicrodger.com.old/src/code/coverage.md

 effort than it's worth on a project rather more serious than my tiny blogging application.

-*However*, I do think it is worth at least understanding *why* your code coverage isn't 100% - take a look at the lines you're missing and ask yourself these questions:
+However, I do think it is worth at least understanding *why* your code coverage isn't 100% - take a look at the lines you're missing and ask yourself these questions:

 1. Would you expect your tests to hit this code?